Operator Product States on Tensor Powers of $C^\ast$-Algebras: Entanglement Kernel and the Reduced Space and State

 If Eq.~\eqref{Eq:AKLTSeq1} is to supply a state on $\Aa_{\ZM}$, the above data must obey the constraint

-For example, this is indeed satisfied for the particular case described in Fig.~\ref{Fig:1DSystem}.
-The limiting procedure is required because $p^{\otimes \ZM}$ is not an element of $\hat \Aa^{\otimes \ZM}$, hence the non-unital inclusion $\mathfrak j^{\otimes \ZM_N}$ does not make sense in the thermodynamic limit.
+For example, this is indeed satisfied if $({\rm id} \otimes \xi_0)(p \otimes \tilde 1) = \tilde 1$ and, in particular, for the case described in Fig.~\ref{Fig:1DSystem}.
+The limiting procedure is required because $p^{\otimes \ZM}$ is not an element of $(\tilde \Aa \otimes \tilde \Aa)^{\otimes \ZM}$, hence the non-unital inclusion $\mathfrak j^{\otimes \ZM_N}$ does not make sense in the thermodynamic limit.
 Let us specify that, if a unital inclusion is used instead of $\mathfrak j$ and $\xi_0$ is a state, then all the maps in the sequence \eqref{Eq:AKLTSeq1} are well defined in the thermodynamic limit, but then the state on $\Aa$ is a trivial product state.
 We will not investigate the thermodynamic limiting process here because we will re-construct this class of states via a different path in Example~\ref{Ex:AKLT2}.
 We only mention here that these issues were fully resolved in \cite{AffleckCMP1988} for the particular case illustrated in Fig.~\ref{Fig:1DSystem}.

 Now, assuming that the thermodynamic limit of the state exists, we compute the corresponding operator spaces $\Kk_\omega$ and $\Bb_\omega$.
 For this, we first note the obvious isomorphisms